sercankulcu/sercankulcu.github.io/_nature/101-emergent-human-systems-cities-economies-and-networks.md

 chapter_title: 'Reductionism, Emergence, and Complexity'
 order: 101
 tags:
-   - cities
+   - culture
-   - economies
+   - behavior
-   - networks
+   - complexity
    - emergence
-   - complex-systems
+   - systems
 ---

 A city has no single mind.